silentorb/marloth-story/books/fairytale/part3.md

 shoulders.

 "Is this the boy named James?" boomed a voice that seemed to come out of nowhere.
-James had a suspicion that it had originated from the podium, in which case he figured that the owner of the voice must be a Judge.
+James had a suspicion that it had originated from the podium.

 "Yes, your honor." cowered a second voice.